Gordon-T/Discord-Media-Tool/README.md

 # Discord Media Tool

+Want to upload videos and clips to Discord?
+Frustrated with their file size limits?
+Too poor to afford nitro?
+Here's a solution for you!

-A program written in Go designed to convert media files such as video and audio for discord while maximizing quality.
+This is a program written in Go designed to convert and compress media files such as video and audio files for discord to be under a specified size while maximizing quality and being simplistic.
+The entire process is done on your machine locally so your media files stay as your business.

-For the video converter you can choose the H264 or VP9 codecs:
- - **H264:** is the default and has the widest viewing compatibility while maintaining a balance of decent video quality and encoding speed.
- - **VP9:** allows for better video quality over h264 in most cases but doesn't play natively in discord for iOS devices and takes much longer to encode.

-The audio for the encoded video uses the opus audio codec at 96 kb/s.

-The audio converter uses the mp3 codec at 160 kb/s for the widest compatibility and decent quality.

 ## Interface
 ![img.png](./images/gui.PNG)

+The interface is fairly simple.
+For most people wanting to compress videos, just select a video file and click compress.
+If you don't understand something, hover over the option and a tool tip should appear.

+## Technical choices
+### Video Converter
+For the video converter you can choose the H264 or VP9 codecs:
+ - **H264:** is the default as it has the widest viewing compatibility while maintaining a balance of decent video quality and encoding speed.
+ - **VP9:** allows for better video quality over H264 in most cases but doesn't play natively in Discord for iOS devices and takes much longer to encode.

+The audio for encoded videos uses the Opus audio codec at 96 kb/s which is good enough where most people can't hear any noticable difference, especially for clips.

+### Audio Converter
+For the audio converter you can choose between MP3 or Opus codecs:
+ - **MP3** is the default as it is ubiquitous, easily recognized as audio, and will play on pretty much anything that has a speaker.
+ - **Opus** is a newer and more advanced codec compared to MP3 that can achieve higher perceived quality at the same or even less bitrate.

 ## How to use:
 1. Go to the [releases](https://github.com/Gordon-T/Discord-Media-Tool/releases) and download the `latest.zip`
-2. Go to https://ffmpeg.org/download.html and download a windows build of ffmpeg
+2. Go to [FFmpeg](https://ffmpeg.org/download.html) and download a windows build of FFmpeg
 3. Extract the `latest.zip` file and the ffmpeg build file
 5. Take the `ffmpeg.exe` and `ffprobe.exe` from the `/bin` folder of the extracted ffmpeg build and place them in the same directory as `DMT.exe` from the extracted `latest.zip`
 6. Run `DMT.exe`